ttntm/ttntm/src/pages/games.md

 ## Strategy Games & Sims

+**Age of Empires**
+I still remember the day I first touched this game: a classmate got it as a birthday gift and we were glued to the screen immediately.
+Every part of the core gameplay made sense and both the campaign and the scenarios provided fun for many hours.
+I lost count of how many old company laptops this was installed on during family holidays, but it must have been a lot.

+**Anno 1602**
+This was one of the first games I got completely lost in, especially during holidays.
+The core gameplay is a wonderful mix of exploration, resource management and city building, with some occasional diplomacy and conflicts.
+Someone else once labelled this one "relaxing, rewarding and highly addictive", and I couldn't agree more.

 **Cities: Skylines**
 One of the rare gems that I completely got lost in.
 Played both the PC and the PS4 versions; the PC version wins, because there are mods that change both gameplay (i.e. traffic) and visuals (i.e. user created assets like buildings).
 Early (unmodded/vanilla) cities were fun, but what I really discovered as "my thing" was building smaller, highly customized towns that were close/r to reality and (mostly) built using individually placed buildings instead of the vanilla game’s autopopulated zones.
 It’s definitely a time-consuming game, can be tedious too (traffic…), but building [a somewhat realistic looking city](/img/CS_Screenshot.jpg) and looking at it from above felt rewarding to me.

+**Civilization III**
+Pretty much the same story as "Age of Empires" and "Anno 1602": hooked as soon as I touched it.
+The turn-based system was a nice change, but turns took longer the larger my empire grew.
+This made "just one more turn..." increasingly more time-consuming, and I remember many short nights as a result of that.

 **Freelancer**
 Probably the best "space sim RPG" I ever played.
 Good story, an open world that felt alive and pretty cool ship you could fly around in.
 I played many other games that looked similar since then, but none ever came close.

+**Jagged Alliance 2**
+I knew I wanted to give this one a shot when I first saw the box.
+It took a couple of years though, and I ended up getting it from some "games at a discount" series that was around back then.
+I think it took about 2 or 3 restarts until I got it right, but it turned out to be a very rewarding game.
+The turn-based combat kept things interesting and made it feel more manageable than similar tactical RTS games (i.e. "Commandos" which was around at the same time).
+I also liked how you could combine items to make new ones, like DIY barrel extenders for your guns.